Children’s Art Projects

 Suggested age group - 5 and up

-Summer was usually about sun, fun, and outdoor activities unless the world is burdened with the epidemic.
-But we’re also, and always, embraced by the universe of imagination.
-This project is to help kids discover that creating is a daring adventure that can take you anywhere!
-It turns out you can create art everywhere!
+Summer is usually a time for sunshine, fun, and outdoor adventures—unless the world is weighed down by an epidemic.
+But no matter the circumstances, we are always embraced by the boundless universe of imagination.
+This project invites kids to discover that creativity is a bold adventure that can take them anywhere.
+And the best part?
+You can make art everywhere.

 Suggested materials - 1 piece of paper, pencils, erasers, rulers, scissors, colored pencils, and any preferred coloring materials.